Working with LND and Docker

 Create lightning network cluster

-This section describes a workflow on simnet
+This section describes a workflow on simnet, a development/test network

-that’s similar to Bitcoin Core’s regtest
+that’s similar to Bitcoin Core’s regtest mode.
+In simnet mode blocks can be

 generated at will, as the difficulty is very low.
 This makes it an ideal